jsteemann/bralloc/README.md

 bralloc is inspired by [failmalloc](http://www.nongnu.org/failmalloc/), which I found to be not working in the environment I tried to use it in.

+bralloc should not be confused with [brmalloc](https://github.com/bharath23/brmalloc), which is a "real" memory allocator.

 building bralloc
 ================